A Formula for the Pluricomplex Green Function of the Bidisk: Applications of Theorem

 \subsubsection{The Carath\'eodory Metric for the Symmetrized Bidisk}

 Let denote the symmetrized bidisk.
 The symmetrized bidisk is not convex, but it is polynomial convex, and has the symmetrized torus as its distinguished boundary, which is topologically a m\"obius band \cite{AY04}.
 An important result by Lempert states the Kobayshi and Carath\'eodory distances are equal for any bounded convex domain in $\C^n$.
 Despite not being convex, Agler and Young showed that Carath\'eodory and Kobayshi distances on $G$ are equal \cite{AY04}.
 Further, it was shown by C. Costrara that $G$ is not holomorphically equivalent to a convex domain \cite{CC04}.
-A useful observation is that $G$ is the image of $\D^2$ under the ``symmetrization" map This fact and the following proposition will allow us to find a formula for the Carath\'eodory metric using the formula for the pluricomplex Green function for the bidisk. \begin{proposition} Let $\Omega_1\subset \C^n$ and $\Omega_2\subset \C^m$ be two domains, and let $F\in \text{Hol}(\Omega_1,\Omega_2)$ be a proper 2-1 map.
+A useful observation is that $G$ is the image of $\D^2$ under the ``symmetrization" map This fact and the following proposition will allow us to find a formula for the Carath\'eodory metric using the formula for the pluricomplex Green function for the bidisk.
+A more general version of the following proposition was first proved by Edigarian and Zwonek \cite{EZ98}. \begin{proposition}[Edigarian and Zwonek \cite{EZ98}] Let $\Omega_1\subset \C^n$ and $\Omega_2\subset \C^m$ be two domains, and let $F\in \text{Hol}(\Omega_1,\Omega_2)$ be a proper 2-1 map.
 Suppose that $z\in \Omega_1$, and $F(w_1)=F(w_2)=w$.
 Then

 \end{proposition} \begin{proof} Define $F^*g_{\Omega_2}(z,w):=g_{\Omega_2}(F(z),w)$.
 Then $F^*g_{\Omega_2}(z,w)\leq g_{\Omega_1}(z,w_1,w_2)$ because $F^*g_{\Omega_2}$ is negative, plurisubharmonic ($F$ is holomorphic), and has logarithmic poles at $w_1$ and $w_2$.
 Next, define the push forward $F_*u$ of $u\in PSH(\Omega_1)$ by